alexandervrs/Discord-Bot/README.md

 9. If Discord bot still fails to run please make sure you have nodejs installed and the discord.js & sqlite3 modules

-* You will need to have a MySQL server for the user data read/write to work
+* You will need to have a MySQL server for the user data read/write to work, you can get one for free at remotemysql.com Don't forget to change your database details in bot.js & you can import the userdata.sql located under /setup/ folder in order to get the basic structure of the database table and test things out with !userread & !userwrite commands

 **Hosting your Bot with Heroku**